 By the year 2040, more than 25 countries plan to ban the sale of internal combustion engine (ICE) vehicles.
 If the governmental regulations and policies on emission reductions are enacted, sustainability will become a mandatory requirement for many developed countries.

-“By 2030, DSM Engineering Materials is committed to having our entire portfolio, every plastic that we bring to the market, available as either a bioplastic or a recycled plastic,” said Dr. Sidiki.
+“By 2030, Envalior is committed to having our entire portfolio, every plastic that we bring to the market, available as either a bioplastic or a recycled plastic,” said Dr. Sidiki.
 “You can be assured that every action we take will be focused on delivering materials with a lower carbon footprint.”